gitblit/fathom/fathom-site/docs/fathom.md

 The `conf/Fathom.java` class allows you to customize the final startup of your application.

+!!!
+Warning "Not Required"
-You are not required to use or even have this class in your classpath.
+    You are not required to have this class on your classpath.

 ### Layout

-This *class* depends on the value of the `application.package` setting.
-If you have specified an application package then your Fathom class must be `${package}/conf/Fathom.java`.

 ```
 YourApp